fubark/cyber/docs/docs.md

     ref = &b   --> error: `ref` can not outlive `b`.
 ```

-A reference type is denoted as `&T` where `T` is the type that the reference points to:
+A borrow type is denoted as `&T` where `T` is the type that the borrow points to:
 ```cy
 var a = 123